4-H Youth Development

 Making Waves Teen Leadership Club

 Making Waves holds a monthly meeting and participates in additional service learning projects through the year.
 Many members of the Making Waves 4-H teen leadership club serve as trained camp counselors for 4-H summer camp.
-In 2012-2013, the club will meet on the second Tuesday of each month from November through May at the James City County Recreation Center from 6:30 p.m. to 8:00 p.m.
+In 2013-2014, the club will meet on the first Wednesday of each month from October through May (except for January due to the holiday) at the James City County Recreation Center from 6:30 p.m. to 8:00 p.m.

 James City 4-H Archery Club